EpsilonSolutions/netscaler-command-reference/docs/pq/pq-policy/pq-policy.md

 ##unset pq policy

-Use this command to remove pq policy settings.Refer to the set pq policy command for meanings of the arguments.
+Use this command to remove pq policy settings.Refer to the set pq policy command for meanings of the arguments.NOTE: This command is deprecated.

 ##Synopsys

-unset pq policy &lt;policyName> [-weight] [-qDepth] [-polqDepth]

 ##show pq policy

 Displays information about the priority queuing policy.
+NOTE: This command is deprecated.Priority Queuing feature has been deprecated in favour of AppQoE

 ##Synopsys

-show pq policy [&lt;policyName>]

 ##Arguments